Welcome to today's edition of the Rush 24-7 podcast.

 I'm not saying there's no answer to it.

-I'm saying the question is not is this going to hurt Trump to get a hurt Trump?
+I'm saying the question is not, is this going to hurt Trump?

-Trump for his part's out there saying it's outrageous for a religious leader to say that he's not a Christian.
+Trump, for his part, is out there saying it's outrageous for a religious leader to say that he's not a Christian.

 Trump's out there saying, I'm the one guy that's out there saying the attacks on Christianity are going to stop when I get elected.